nzvincent/nzvincent-github/chef-installation/simple-chef-installation-guide.md

   |- first-boot.json
   \_ clinet.rb
  ```
-- org-validator.pem ( You can use the web UI Admin/Organisation to reset the validation key )
+- abc-validator.pem ( You can use the web UI Admin/Organisation to reset the validation key )
 - firt-boot.json  ( recommended to use web ui to create a default base role and leave it empty )

 ```